-Initially operating as ADHD Richmond and then ADHD Richmond and Kingston, the group has operated with the amazing support of volunteers for eighteen years.
+Initially operating as ADHD Richmond and then ADHD Richmond and Kingston, the group has operated with the amazing support of volunteers for twenty years.
 Also for a large part of that time Val Ivens led the day to day operations and today is our Family Support Lead.
 In March 2020 we registered as a charity in order to secure our long term sustainably as a community group and in July 2021 we rebranded as ADHD Embrace.

 Over the years we have built a reputation for the work we do to support families and professionals working with children and young people with ADHD.
 This only has been achievable with the dedication of the core team and also the enormous support from the many volunteers over the years and more recently with the support of our funders.

 We are a community supporting parents, carers and professionals working with children and young people with ADHD through:

 - Knowledge (providing information, knowledge and practical support to parents, carers and professionals)

 - Advocacy (raising awareness of ADHD amongst general public, local schools, local healthcare groups, local community and at government level)